 - for serving, as desired: grated parmesan or pecorino romano, finely chopped basil or parsley, crushed red pepper flakes, etc.

-- Cook the pasta: Meanwhile, bring a large pot of salted water to a boil.
-Add the pasta and cook, stirring occasionally, according to package directions until al dente.
-Use a liquid measuring cup to reserve about 1 cup of the starchy pasta water.
-Drain the pasta and set aside (do not rinse the pasta!!!).
+- Boil the pasta: Bring a large pot of water to a boil.
+Once boiling, generously salt the water.
+Add the pasta and cook to al dente according to package directions.
+Reserve 1 cup of the starchy pasta water.
+Drain the pasta and set aside.

-- Serve immediately: Portion into individual pasta bowls, topping with extra parmesan, chopped herbs, &/or a sprinkling of crushed red pepper as desired.
+- Serve immediately, topped with additional grated parmesan, chopped basil or parsley, &/or a sprinkling of crushed red pepper, as desired.
 Enjoy!

 Keywords: pasta marsala, pasta recipes, Italian recipes, comfort food recipes

 Recipe and Food Styling by Jess Larson, Plays Well With Butter | Photography by Rachel Cook, Half Acre House.